 The 1970s in Vermont were a time of radical change.
 Many of the features that are today considered quintessentially Vermont–its politics, its local food movements, and its offbeat culture–have their origins in this period.
 Explore the results of our multi-year research project focused on this influential decade in Vermont.

-Now Open! in the Vermont Heritage Galleries, Barre, VT
+Exhibit Closed! in the Vermont History Center, Barre, VT

-Highlights of the exhibition include a Geodesic Dome, Video and Listening Stations showcasing stories and images from the era, and a ‘Peace Hand’ Puppet from Bread & Puppet Theater.
-Contains Adult content.
-Exhibit will be open Monday-Friday, 9:00 am to 4:00 pm and for special programs through September 2017.
-Click here for directions & admission costs.
+Highlights of the exhibition (September 2016-December 2017) included a Geodesic Dome, Video and Listening Stations showcasing stories and images from the era, and a ‘Peace Hand’ Puppet from Bread & Puppet Theater.